Edictum

 hook = HookRegistration(phase="before", tool="*", callback=check_allowlist)

-If a before hook returns HookDecision.deny(...), the tool call is denied immediately.
-Preconditions and session contracts are not evaluated.
+If a before hook blocks, the tool call stops immediately.
+Preconditions, sandbox rules, and session rules are skipped.

 After Hooks